upman/upman.github.com/_posts/2025-11-04-How-to-know-when-your-llm-is-bs-ing.md

 You ask the AI the same question multiple times.
 If you get five different answers, the model's understanding isn't stable, and the high variance is a big red flag.

-**What it is:** This is known as a Consistency-based approach.
+This is known as a Consistency-based approach.
 By checking the semantic similarity (how close the meaning is) or lexical similarity (how close the words are) across different samples, we can gauge reliability.

 **The Best Approach (Hybrid UQ):** Combining this consistency checking with the word-guessing confidence (Information-Theoretic methods) can give good results.